GLOBAL MARKETS-Shares fall on unexpectedly weak U.S. data; Brent gains

 New orders rose sharply in China, suggesting the underlying economic recovery is strong enough to weather any risks from patchy export performance.

-In oil markets, Brent crude fell after the Chinese manufacturing data and stayed down after the release of the U.S. survey on American factory activity, but later rebounded.
+In oil markets, Brent crude fell after the Chinese manufacturing data and stayed down after release of the U.S. survey on American factory activity but later rebounded.

 “China’s still growing, and that continues to be an underlying support factor long term for the market.
 Whether they are at 6 percent or 7 percent, they are growing,” said Carl Larry, president of Houston-based Oil Outlooks and Opinion, about Chinese manufacturing.